 Isolated queen’s pawn positions are incredibly rich in ideas for both sides.
-The discussion on how there are several possible ways to play these type of positions for both sides and is never-ending.
+The discussion on how there are several possible ways to play these types of positions for both sides is never-ending.
 In this article we will discuss a very important structure that occurs often in such positions; see the following diagram.

-As far as we know this specific structure doesn’t have a particular name, but it often arises when white captures a piece on c6 and black recaptures with the pawn.
+As far as we know this specific structure doesn’t have a particular name, but it often arises when white captures a piece on c6 and black recaptures the pawn.

 This structure is highly relevant to the correct understanding of how to play with or against the isolated central pawn.
 Here are a few points why: